ordina-jworks/ordina-jworks.github.io/_posts/2016-11-12-TheServerlessCloud.md

 ```

 In ‘Method request’ we add 3 URL String query parameters: key1, key2 and key3.
-If we then redeploy our API, hitting the Test button gives us a input form to add the 3 query parameters and the function is executed successfully:
+If we then redeploy our API, hitting the Test button gives us an input form to add the 3 query parameters and the function is executed successfully:

 ![Serverless]({{ '/img/serverless/2.png' | prepend: site.baseurl }})